bixb922/crank-organ/doc-software/README.md

 Please see other scale definitions in their respective json files.
 Several scales are provided as example.

 The Pin and MIDI configuration allows to alter that the default.
 For example, I don't care very much which valve is connected to what pin, I just connect and then use the Test button on the Pin and Midi Configuration to find out what wiring I did, and then adjust configuration correspondingly.
-I don't even label the wires.
+I usually don't even label the wires.

+The MIDI pin definition is ordered by the hardware layout.
+For each hardware pin, it specifies one or more notes that will activate each pin, possibly with the control of a register.

+The pin definition columns are:
+* Pin number: this cannot be altered and is the hardware pin.
+To change this, you will have to change the JSON template.
+* Program number/midi note indicates a MIDI note which will activate this pin.
+If program number is left blank, any program number in the MIDI file will do.
+If you specify a program number (1 to 128, 1=piano), that specific program number must be present in the MIDI file to make the note sound.
+If you specify 129, that MIDI note number on the percussion/drum channel (channel 10) will activate the note.
+* Rank: Any comment or description, for example a description of the location of the pipe (e.g. "accomp windchest pipe 3")
+* Register: a register (either hardware or software register) that must be active for the note to sound.
+* Test: Will test this pin.
+No MIDI note needs to be defined nor saved to test the pin.
+It will activate/deactivate the pin several times in succession.

+For a MIDI over serial, the pin number has no meaning, but it must be defined.
+See this file: /data/64_note_midi_over_serial.json for an example.

 # 11. System